assist-project/so-many-fuzzers-artifact/INSTALL.md

 OK, the campaign is running.
 Give SymCC some time to expose the vulnerability.
 After about 15 minutes, the container should have finished.
+(You can see that it has by `docker ps` not showing these containers running anymore.)
 You can now compute the overview and .csv file with the command:

 ```bash